AJosueBN/text-editor-challenge/README.md

 - IndexedDB
 - JavaScript

-# Things implemented to the Text-Editor Application:
+# Things implemented to the Text-Editor Application

-- GIVEN a text editor web application
+GIVEN a text editor web application:

-WHEN the user opens the application in their editor THEN they should see a client server folder structure
+-WHEN the user opens the application in their editor THEN they should see a client server folder structure
 - WHEN the user runs `npm run build` and after `npm run start` from the root directory THEN they find that the application should start up the backend and serve the client